pablocast/gbbai-azure-ai-foundry-multi-agents/README.md

 ## 🚀 3.
 Run the Notebooks
 - Execute the [1-create-index.ipynb](notebooks/1-create-infra.ipynb) to create the index that will be used be the Agents.
-- Execute the [2-ai-agents.ipynb](notebooks/2-ai-agents.ipynb) to run the multi-agent example
+- Execute the [2-ai-agents.ipynb](notebooks/2-ai-agents.ipynb) to run the multi-agent example.
+We implement a single-turn strategy, in which a selection strategy is used, to choose a specific agent designated to provide a response.